 9. Jungle Cats

-These animals just look like overgrown house cats.
+These animals look like overgrown house cats.
 Native to Asia and Egypt, jungle cats are extremely nervous creatures, even when they’ve been living in the same house for several years.
-Expect them to run for the nearest hiding place whenever something unexpected happens.
+Expect them to run to the nearest hiding place whenever something unexpected happens.

 10. Asian Leopard Cats

-Asian Leopard Cats aren’t actual leopards, although they do a good imitation of those animals.
+Asian Leopard Cats aren’t actual leopards, although they do a good imitation.
 These cats are much smaller, roughly the size of the average housecat, and they’re the forebears of the popular Bengal breed.

 Adopting a Regular Cat Is Still Your Best Bet